 - Use ad reports to monitor the progress

-How is the consumer experience?
+What is the consumer experience like?

-Your targeted customer will be scrolling down through their feed and will happen to see your hotel ads on their timeline.
+Your targeted customer will be scrolling down through their feed and happen to see your hotel ads on their timeline.

 Hotel owners can configure their ad content to encourage further conversation.